sarcilav/clj-sphinx-example/README.md

-# kate
+# clj-sphinx-example

-A Clojure library designed to ... well, that part is up to you.
+A Clojure example on how to use [Sphinx](http://www.speech.cs.cmu.edu/) that provides a java library for Speech Recognition

 ## Usage

-FIXME
+The grammar is defined at resources/gram/kate.gram and the code loads the configuration for sphinx and process/records the audio is at src/kate/core.clj

 ## License

-Copyright © 2013 FIXME

 Distributed under the Eclipse Public License, the same as Clojure.